-557a/b, Primary Care Problems of Adults I. 2 credit hours per term.
-Didactic sessions structured to enable students to gain the problem-solving and clinical strategies necessary for primary care practice as nurse practitioners.
+557b, Primary Care Problems of Adults I. 2 credit hours.
+This course is a continuation of 557a and the second of four didactic courses structured to enable students to gain the problem-solving and clinical strategies necessary for primary care practice as nurse practitioners.
 Classes focus on health promotion, disease prevention, differential diagnosis, and management of common health problems in adults and adolescents.
-Begins during fall term and continues for remainder of year.
-Required for students in the first year of specialization as adult, family, gerontological, women's health, oncology, and psychiatric-mental health nurse practitioners (Primary Care concentration).
-Prerequisite: Successful completion of 554a and 557a to continue with 557b.
+Required for students in the first year of specialization as adult, family, gerontological, women's health, oncology, and psychiatric - mental health nurse practitioners (Primary Care concentration).
+Prerequisite: successful completion of 554a and 557a.
 Two hours per week.
 K. Koenig.